Harrison-Li/Harrison-Li/README.md

 # Research interests
 My research interests focus on the inverse design of materials through **generative models** and the development of **autonomous platforms**.\
-Feel free to connect with me on my [Linkedin](https://www.linkedin.com/in/bo-li-5b41812a6), or via my email.
+Feel free to connect with me on my [Linkedin](https://www.linkedin.com/in/bo-li-5b41812a6) profile, or via my email.

 # 📕Education